carolyn-tsai/sf-restaurant-accessibility-analysis/README.md

 In the future, we would like to collect more data on dog friendly restaurants and do further analysis on different restaurant attributes in San Francisco.

 ## Results
-From the data set, we found that the neighborhood with the greatest amount of dog friendly (only) restaurants was in the Inner Mission/Bernal Heights, the neighborhood with the greatest amount of wheelchair-accessible restaurants was in SOMA, and neighborhood with the greatest amount of restaurants that are both dog friendly AND wheelchair-accessible was, again, the Inner Mission/Bernal Heights.
+From the data set, we found that the neighborhood with the greatest amount of dog friendly (only) restaurants was in the Inner Mission/Bernal Heights, the neighborhood with the greatest amount of wheelchair-accessible restaurants was in SOMA, and the neighborhood with the greatest amount of restaurants that are both dog friendly AND wheelchair-accessible was, again, the Inner Mission/Bernal Heights.

+Interestingly, the data also shows that there may be a topographical component affecting how accessible restaurants are.
+We also found that San Francisco housing structure and development may also affect restaurant accessibility.

 ## Conclusion
 Restaurant Accessibility is a huge issue for disabled people and those who, for whatever reason, need comfort dogs.
 This is much is clear, even in the most progressive city in the country.
 From the data, we gather that much can be done to make restaurant accessibility more widely available to different kinds of people.
 We posit that it behooves the City of San Francisco to make restaurant accessibility a greater priority, and that city council should put pressure on restaurants toward this end.

+In the future, we would like to do more in-depth analysis on San Francisco restaurant accessibility.
+We would like to look at topography, housing/building regulations, and other attributes that may affect accessibility.
+Ideally, we would also like to gather more appropriate data and create an app that is updated regularly so users may get up to date information on the restaurants.

 ## Tools
 - Anychart